 While communication failures are varied, the implications are real: unsafe patient care.
-The new CRICO Strategies CBS Report, Malpractice Risks in Communication Failures, analyzed national medical malpractice claims and found that 30 percent of all claims involve a communication failure.
+The new CRICO Strategies CBS (now Candello) Report, Malpractice Risks in Communication Failures, analyzed national medical malpractice claims and found that 30 percent of all claims involve a communication failure.
 These claims involve communication breakdowns where acts, figures, or findings got lost between the individuals who had that information and those who needed it—across the spectrum of health care services and settings.
 With a special focus on General Medicine, Obstetrics, Nursing, and Surgery, this Report shines light on miscommunication and identifies specific opportunities to improve skills and systems to mitigate those risks.

 cricocbsreport2016detail400

 Talking about communication failures, Mark E. Reynolds, president of CRICO said, “An important takeaway from this analysis is that when a claim has provider-provider communication failures, it is more likely to result in payment than cases with provider-patient communication issues.
-The data in this Report look at specific drivers of those breakdowns which offers organizations actionable intelligence to implement solutions to mitigate those risks.”
+The data in thisr eport look at specific drivers of those breakdowns which offers organizations actionable intelligence to implement solutions to mitigate those risks.”

-Latest News from CRICO
+Press Releases from CRICO

 X